 In 2015, the Presidio Trust, the National Park Service, and the Golden Gate National Parks Conservancy began the meadow’s restoration.
 Since our

-Planting Day kick-off in January, hundreds of community volunteers have worked to plant thousands of native plants in the site and thousands more plants will be planted over the next few months.
+Planting Day kick-off that year, hundreds of community volunteers have worked to plant thousands of native plants in the site.
 This is one of the final steps in the ongoing, ambitious effort to restore the entire Tennessee Hollow Watershed, and creating a contiguous water way from the headwaters below

 Inspiration Point to the